How To Get Rid Of Stinky, Sweaty Balls

-All guys have to deal with it–no matter your age, activity level, or body chemistry–particularly during hot and humid summer months.
-Having sweating balls is the worst feeling ever.
-Plus, sitting in a pool of your own ball sweat can lead to nasty odor, painful itching and even infections like jock itch.
+Getting sweaty down there is the worst feeling ever.
+Plus, sitting in a pool of your own ball sweat can lead to nasty odor, painful itching, and even infections like jock itch.

-Fortunately, stinky ball sweat is easily treatable.
+If you are desperately searching for how to stop sweaty balls, fortunately, stinky ball sweat is easily treatable.
 There are plenty of steps you can take to cut down on the sweat and embarrassing odor associated with a solid case of swamp crotch.

 What Causes Ball Sweat (And Odor)?